 - Monday 18 October - construction work started

-- From mid-January - delivery and installation of pre-cast panels
+- From mid-January to mid-April - delivery and installation of pre-cast panels

 - Mid-March - stair construction started